Locality and Availability of Array Codes Constructed from Subspaces: A Subspace Approach to LRCs

 Now that we have proven a decomposition for the generator matrix $G$, we can proceed with the proof of the constant weight of all non-zero codewords.
 It is easily seen that $G$ has full rank.
 We consider several cases, depending on the rows of $G$ participating in the linear combination creating the codeword at question.

 In the simplest case, if a codeword of $C_b^M$ is formed by the last row of $G$ only, then its weight is $q^{M-b}\sbinom{M-1}{b-1}$, as the number of thick columns of type II.

 For the second case, let us consider a codeword $\bc\in C_b^M$ formed by a linear combination of some rows from the first $M-1$ rows of $G$.
-By the induction hypothesis, the thick columns of type I contribute $\sbinom{M-1}{b}-\sbinom{M-2}{b}$ to the weight of $\bc$.
-Also by the induction hypothesis, the recursive parts of thick columns of type II contribute $q^{M-b}(\sbinom{M-1}{b-1}-\sbinom{M-2}{b-1})$ to the weight.
+By the hypothesis of induction A, the thick columns of type I contribute $\sbinom{M-1}{b}-\sbinom{M-2}{b}$ to the weight of $\bc$.
+Also by the hypothesis of induction A, the recursive parts of thick columns of type II contribute $q^{M-b}(\sbinom{M-1}{b-1}-\sbinom{M-2}{b-1})$ to the weight.
 Finally, even if for some thick column of type II the recursive part may produce a combination of all zeros, the coset part may be non-zero, thus contributing to the weight of $\bc$.
 More precisely, we have $\sbinom{M-2}{b-1}$ recursive parts the linear combination zeros.
 Therefore, by Lemma \ref{lem:auxnonker}, the coset part of exactly $\sbinom{M-2}{b-1}(q-1)q^{M-b-1}$ becomes non-zero, and contributes to the weight of $\bc$.
 In total we get,

 Finally, we consider a linear combination that, non-trivially, uses some rows from the set of $M-1$ first rows, as well as the last row.
 The $1$'s in the last row are located exactly at the coset part of thick columns of type II.
 Since by Lemma \ref{lem:auxnonker}, the linear combination results in an equal number of appearances of each element of $\F_q$ in the coset parts, an addition of a multiple of the last row will not change that, and the weight of the codeword remains the same as in the previous case. \end{IEEEproof}